Kanskikuro/dat250-2022/README.md

-# dat250-2022 Group 2
+# Dat250-2022 Group 2
-List of vurnebilities from social insecurity:
+##List of vurnebilities from social insecurity:

 - [ ]	Broken Authentication - No safe way to prove who you are and no password rules.
 - [ ]	Broken access control - change of the url.
 People has full access to others account by path traversing